The Legendary Fiber that Still Unites the East and West

 Silkworm cocoons are still heated in water, which loosens the silk to be collected.
 Each silkworm can amazingly create one kilometer of silk filament, which is spun together with more filaments to create a stronger silk fiber used for luxurious garments.

-Though silk is smooth and supple, it’s actually one of the strongest natural fibers in existence.
-By weight, it’s even stronger than steel, and can be stretched to 40 percent of its length before breaking.
+Though silk is smooth and supple, it's actually one of the strongest natural fibers in existence.
+By weight, it's even stronger than steel, and can be stretched to 40 percent of its length before breaking.
 Not only is silk soft and strong, but it naturally shimmers as light bounces off it, giving it a lifelike glow that dances off the fabric.
-These almost mystical qualities have distinguished silk throughout the millennia, making it much more than just a fabric, but a symbol of high status, wealth, and culture, synonymous with the glory of China’s ancient civilization.
+These almost mystical qualities have distinguished silk throughout history, making it much more than just a fabric, but a symbol of high status, wealth, and culture, synonymous with the glory of China's ancient civilization.

 Connecting the East and West